MonCore/moncore/docs/public/01-platform-overview.md

 - Regulator and issuer sandbox walkthroughs on real flows
 - Partner pilots before scheme onboarding
 - Zero-downtime transition from pilot to regulated production

+  Pilot operation on MonCore does not require the platform operator or partner to hold an issuing or safeguarding license, as all regulated execution is performed by licensed execution providers until issuer onboarding.

   ### 2.8 Pre-Integrated Tier-1 Provider Ecosystem